 First announcement: CAAT dated 3 August 2020

-The immigration department issued an order authorizing immigration officers to grant 60-day visa extensions to foreigners who cannot leave the country, where their visa amnesty or tourist visa originally expired on 29 January 2021.
-Foreigners who wish to extend their visas must submit a letter from their embassy requesting such, together with the application for extending a visa, to the immigration office by 30 March 2021.
+The immigration department issued an order authorizing immigration officers to grant 60-day visa extensions to foreigners who cannot leave the country.
+Foreigners who wish to extend their visas must submit a letter from their embassy requesting such, together with the application for extending a visa, to the immigration office.
 The terms and conditions for applying are set out by each local immigration office, and visa extensions will initially be granted for a maximum of 60 days.

 Sources: Royal Gazette dated 25 December 2020 and Immigration Bureau